ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 - when a legend item is clicked, an alert message is shown with the `legendItemClick` event contents.

 <chart-example title='Legend Item Click Event' name='legend-item-click-event' type='generated'></chart-example>

+## Chart Event - click and doubleClick

+The `click` and `doubleClick` events are fired when any part of the chart is clicked or double clicked, respectively.
+The `doubleClick` event does not block the original `click` event from firing.

+These events may be prevented by other clickable parts of the chart, such as nodes.

+### Example: Single & Double Click Events

+This example demonstrates:

+- when a chart is clicked, a message is logged to the console
+- when a chart is double clicked, a different message is logged to the console

+<chart-example title='Chart Double Click Event' name='chart-double-click-event' type='generated'></chart-example>